-During 2019, there was a particular focus on developing a UK Value For Money (VFM) strategy using the guidance and standards set by the Housing Regulator, and work in this area has continued throughout 2020.
-This process has been supported by the introduction of a Business Excellence function at Depaul UK, driving the commitment to quality management including rigorous performance monitoring.
+During 2019, a Depaul UK Value For Money (VFM) strategy was developed using the guidance and standards set by the Housing Regulator.
+Work in this area has continued throughout 2021, supported by the Depaul UK Business Excellence function, which was set up to drive commitment to quality management including rigorous performance monitoring.